Charles Frederick Maynard: Early life

 In his early teens, Maynard and his brother escaped the minister and moved to their sister's home in Sydney.
 From this point, Maynard travelled extensively, working a number of different jobs: photographer, gardener, drover and bullock driver.

 Political activism and the AAPA

 In 1907, Maynard returned to Sydney, working as a wharf labourer in Woolloomooloo.
-Here, Maynard was exposed to unionist ideas, and came into contact with American and Caribbean Negroes who brought with them exciting new political ideas, in particular, those of Marcus Garvey, the leader of the Universal Negro Improvement Association.
+Here, Maynard was exposed to unionist ideas, joining the Waterside Workers' Federation of Australia, and came into contact with African American and Afro-Caribbeans who brought with them exciting new political ideas, in particular, those of Marcus Garvey, the leader of the Universal Negro Improvement Association.
 He advocated for land rights, citizenship and equal rights for Aboriginal people.